Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 There is a potential, as with other immunosuppressive agents, for an increase in the occurrence of malignant lymphomas with cyclosporine.
 It is not clear whether the risk with cyclosporine is greater than that in rheumatoid arthritis patients or in rheumatoid arthritis patients on cytotoxic treatment for this indication.
 Five cases of lymphoma were detected: four in a survey of approximately 2,300 patients treated with cyclosporine for rheumatoid arthritis, and another case of lymphoma was reported in a clinical trial.
 Although other tumors (12 skin cancers, 24 solid tumors of diverse types, and 1 multiple myeloma) were also reported in this survey, epidemiologic analyses did not support a relationship to cyclosporine other than for malignant lymphomas.

-Patients should be thoroughly evaluated before and during Gengraf® Oral Solution (cyclosporine oral solution, USP [MODIFIED]) treatment for the development of malignancies.
+Patients should be thoroughly evaluated before and during Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]) treatment for the development of malignancies.
 Moreover, use of Gengraf® therapy with other immunosuppressive agents may induce an excessive immunosuppression which is known to increase the risk of malignancy.

 (See also BOXED WARNING for Psoriasis)